Udo-N/Lib-Mgmt/readme.md

 - Open Selenium IDE via the browser extension
 - Load 'Lib-Mgmt-Automated-Tests.side' into Selenium
-- Click on the 'run all tests' button
+- Click on the 'run all tests' icon near the top left

 # How to run PHPUnit tests